unstoppabledomains/dev-docs/login-with-unstoppable/humanity-check/humanity-check-faq.md

 Persona does not use, share, rent or sell the Personal Data of our Users’ Customers for interest-based advertising.
 We do not sell or rent the Personal Data of our Users, their Customers or our Site visitors.

+See the [Persona Security and Privacy](https://withpersona.com/security) page for more information.

 ## What happens to user personal data?
 Is it stored on web2?

 Persona collects a set of information (documentary, selfie, non-documentary) to identify users, and deter would-be fraudsters.
 This information is stored in a dashboard to track verifications and corresponding decisions (pass / fail).